guereslib/ten-reproducible-research-things/content/10-publish.md

 <div class="p-3 mb-2 bg-secondary text-white">Scenario: Someone has published contradicting results to your published paper.
 Can your provide your data and methods?{% include icon.html icon='journal-medical' %}</div>

-At the end of your project, make your research data [findable, accessible, interoperable and re-useable (F.A.I.R)](https://ardc.edu.au/resource/fair-data/) and ultimately reproducible, by publishing it with a Persistant Identifier (PiD) such as a Digital Object Identifier (DOI).
+At the end of your project, make your research data [Findable, Accessible, Interoperable and Re-useable (F.A.I.R)](https://ardc.edu.au/resource/fair-data/) and ultimately reproducible, by publishing it with a Persistant Identifier (PiD) such as a Digital Object Identifier (DOI).

 {% capture text %}
 #### Identifiers